 Hello, I have a question about using a 6-year ginseng.
 Do I exclude from it all the active ingredients, or do they remain in the sliced slices?
-I'm sorry to throw him off so I tried to eat him with self-denial.
+I'm sorry to throw him off, so I tried to eat him with self-denial.
 Does that make sense or stupid?
-I drink it the third day, I feel fine, but the time is too short for the rating I will send.
+I drink it the third day, I feel fine, but the time is too short for the ratings I will send.
 FROM.

 Dear Mr. Z,

 I have already answered a question similar to yours here: use of ginseng residue after leaching to tincture .